revdotcom/fstalign/README.md

 test.wav 1 11.0 1.0 e
 test.wav 1 13.0 1.0 f
 test.wav 1 15.0 1.0 g
-test.wav 1 17.0 1.0 h
-test.wav 1 21.0 1.0 i
-test.wav 1 23.0 1.0 j
 ```

 ### NLP
 [NLP Format](https://github.com/revdotcom/fstalign/blob/develop/docs/NLP-Format.md)

 ### FST
-FST archive files can only be passed to the `--hyp` parameter, and are formatted as a Kaldi archive of utterance FSTs.
-For more details see https://kaldi-asr.org/doc/io.html. fstalign will read in each FST in the archive and, in sorted order by archive key, concatenate each FST until a single FST is created for the entire hypothesis.
+OpenFST FST files can only be passed to the `--hyp` parameter. fstalign will directly use this FST as the hypothesis during alignment.
 This is useful for something like oracle lattice analysis, where the reference is aligned to the most accurate path present in a lattice.

 ### Synonyms
 Synonyms allow for reference words to be equivalent to similar forms (determined by the user) for error counting.
 They are accepted for any input formats and passed into the tool via the `--syn <path_to_synonym_file>` flag.
 The file structure is a simple text file where each line is a synonym and each synonym is separated by a pipe where the left hand side is the reference version of the term and the right hand side is the accepted hypothesis alternative.
 Note that there is no built in symmetry, so synonyms must be doubly specified for symmetrical equivalence (example below illustrates this).